-When calculating tax on US stocks in India, you have to take into account dividend earned from US stocks as well.
+When calculating the tax on US stocks in India, you have to take into account dividends earned from US stocks as well.
 This amount is taxable at the rate of flat 25%.
 Hence, if the company declares a dividend of $100, then you will receive $75.
 This is lower than the standard tax rate for foreign investors in the US due to the tax treaty between India and the USA.

 Further, the dividend received as cash or reinvested is also taxed in India at the income tax slabs applicable by adding it to your current income.
 However, India and the USA have a Double Taxation Avoidance Agreement (DTAA) that allows you to use the tax withheld in the US to offset the tax liability in India.